godwintrav/recurring-payments-api/README.md

 endpoint_url=http://localhost:4566
 ```

-Now start up docker and in the root directory run `docker-compose up`.
+Now start up docker and in the root directory run `docker-compose up` in a separate terminal.
 This starts localstack with docker.

 Run `npm run localstack:bootstrap` to run the bootstrap command in localstack.